edgedock/dcmartin/setup/README.md

 ```
 A quick way to get started is to download an Ubuntu [image][http://releases.ubuntu.com/18.04.1/] and start a new virtual machine, e.g. using [VirtualBox][https://www.virtualbox.org/], using that image as the boot CD/DVD.
 After logging into the VM, run the command above to install the IBM Edge Fabric (aka Open Horizon).

-## Patterns
-The edge fabric runs _patterns_ which correspond to one or more LINUX containers providing various services.
-There are two public patterns in the **IBM** organization which periodically send data an IBM Message Hub (aka Kafka) service _topic_:

-+ IBM/cpu2msghub - sends a CPU measurement and GPS location message to your **private** topic
-+ IBM/sdr2msghub - sends a software-defined radio (SDR) audio and GPS location message to a **shared** topic

-Both patterns require an API key and list of service broker URL's.

-+ MSGHUB_API_KEY - a **private** key for each user; may be shared across multiple devices
-+ MSGHUB_BROKER_URL - a list of URL for the IBM Message Hub service

-You may create and publish your patterns to your organization.
-Refer to the [examples][https://github.com/open-horizon/examples] available on GitHub; a work-in-progress for the [Motion][http://motion-project.io/] software as a pattern is being developed [here][https://github.com/dcmartin/open-horizon/tree/master/motion].

 ## Initialization
 The `init-device.sh` script automates the setup, installation, and configuration of devices.
 This script processes a list of `nodes` identified by the `MAC` addresses on the local area network (LAN); Instructions for usage are provided below.

 **RECOMMENDED**: _Install personal `ssh` key using `ssh-copy-id` to the target device prior to utilization of script._

-Detailed [documentation][edge-fabric] for the IBM Cloud Edge Fabric is available on-line.
-A Slack [channel][edge-slack] is also available.

 ## Usage